How a Freelancer's Problem Became Software

 Apply to companies, not job titles

-Have you ever noticed that the best roles are not always the ones advertised?
+Have you ever noticed that the best roles are not the ones advertised?
 I applied to Grid Dynamics as a senior developer.
 I ended up building their entire frontend team.
 I applied to SoftwareOne for a senior frontend position.
 The role turned out to be architecting the complete frontend stack for a new platform backed by tens of millions in investment.

 Every interview is an opportunity to get better at interviewing.
 This sounds obvious.
 Almost nobody treats it that way.
 People prepare for specific interviews.
 They do not practice the skill of interviewing itself.